 Arrival into Panama City, Panama (PTY)

-Please plan your flights to arrive at your leisure.
+Please plan your flights to arrive at your leisure before the tour start date.
 Your emergency contact sheet will be helpful at Immigration when they ask where you are going.

 We will coordinate your pick-ups close to your departure with operators and guides once we have all travelers completed travel information.
 Please make sure we have both your ARRIVAL and DEPARTURE information, so they can plan this.
 It is imperative that we have your correct TRAVEL information; we appreciate if you email us a copy of your flight reservation.
 They will check internet for your updated flight information.